anshu0612/human_attributes_prediction_in_privacy_conditions/README.md

 ### ACM MM'21: Human Attributes Prediction Under Privacy-preserving Conditions

 We built the Context-guided Human Attributes Prediction Network (CHAPNet) guided by out human findings.
-We utilized the psychophysics observations for emotion, age, and gender prediction to design CHAPNet, an end-to-end multi-tasking human attributes classification depp learning model.
+We utilized the psychophysics observations for emotion, age, and gender prediction to design CHAPNet, an end-to-end multi-tasking human attributes classification deep learning model.
 The advantage of basing our model design on human behaviour is that it makes the network architecture explainable.

 ![Model](https://chapnetgit.s3.ap-southeast-1.amazonaws.com/Model_v3.jpg)